learn-co-curriculum/uci-mod-1-crafting-html-docs/README.md

 So far we've been introduced to a lot of vocabulary and have had an "experience" writing HTML.

-In this lesson we're going to introduce you to some more essential HTML tags.
+In this lesson, we're going to introduce you to some more essential HTML tags.

 ## Identify Patterns Around Tags, Markup, And Content

 Every web page you've ever seen in a browser is the rendered output of HTML that was requested by a browser.

-HTML, or HyperText Markup Language, is a markup language which describes the structure and meaning of web content.
-Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to create rendered output.
+HTML, or HyperText Markup Language, is a markup language that describes the structure and meaning of web content.
+Web browsers, such as Mozilla Firefox, Internet Explorer and Google Chrome interpret the HTML code and use it to create rendered output.
 Unlike Ruby, JavaScript and other programming languages, markup languages like HTML can't process logic.
 You can't write in HTML:
 "print this line 3 times" or "if it's Thursday, make the heading 'Baloney